Lifting of Modular Forms: Abstract

 \section{Abstract}

-The existence and construction of vector-valued modular forms (vvmf) for any arbitrary Fuchsian group $\rG$, for any representation $\rho:\rG \longrightarrow \mr{GL}_{d}(\C)$ of finite image can be established by lifting scalar-valued modular forms of the finite index subgroup $\ker(\rho)$ of $\rG$.
+--- The existence and construction of vector-valued modular forms (vvmf) for any arbitrary Fuchsian group $\rG$, for any representation $\rho:\rG \longrightarrow \mr{GL}_{d}(\C)$ of finite image can be established by lifting scalar-valued modular forms of the finite index subgroup $\ker(\rho)$ of $\rG$.
 In this article vvmf are explicitly constructed for any admissible multiplier (representation) $\rho$, see section~\ref{af} for the definition of admissible multiplier.
-In other words, the following question has been partially answered\,: \emph {For which representations $\rho$ of a given $\rG$, is there a vvmf with at least one nonzero component ?}
+In other words, the following question has been partially answered: \emph {For which representations $\rho$ of a given $\rG$, is there a vvmf with at least one nonzero component ?}\\ {R{ {\'ESUM\'E}}\,.\,\,}--- L'existence et construction de formes modulaires vectorielles (vvmf) pour un groupe Fuchsien arbitraire $G$ et pour une repr\'esentation $\rho : \rG \longrightarrow \mr{GL}_{d}(\C)$ d'image finie peut \^etre \'etablie en relevant des formes modulaires scalaires pour le sous-groupe d'indice fini $\ker (\rho)$ de $G$.
+Dans cet article, des vvmf sont explicitement construites pour tout multiplicateur admissible (repr\'esentation) $\rho$ (voir paragraphe~\ref{af} pour la d\'efinition du multiplicateur admissible).
+En d'autres termes, on a partiellement r\'epondu \`a la question suivante: \emph {Pour quelles repr\'esentations $\rho$ d'un groupe $G$ donn\'e, existe-t-il une vvmf avec au moins une composante non nulle?}